emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

 Substantial work on calorimeter commissioning, reconstruction, and calibration was required before producing high-quality physics results using the sPHENIX calorimeters.
 This commissioning effort included the design and deployment of **real-time monitoring and logging infrastructure** for calorimeter detector state, as well as investigations into reconstruction issues related to readout electronics.

-In addition, a comprehensive set of calorimeter calibrations was required to accurately reconstruct the correct energy scale of the calorimeter signals.

 ---

 ## Real-Time Calorimeter State Logging and Monitoring

-Each EMCal sector contains six interface boards used to communicate with the detector for both configuration and monitoring.
+Each calorimeter sector contains six interface boards used to communicate with the detector for both configuration and monitoring.
 Each interface board is connected to:

 - A slow-control communication board